SigNoz/signoz.io/docs/product-features/trace-explorer.md

 </figure>
 <br></br>

-You can do the following things in Traces View:
+You can perform the following operations in Traces view:

 **Apply Filters**